Export time series (GTS) into a csv. It seems easy. Doing this exercise is the best way to measure the gap between a time series database and Excel!

 Who never lived in this situation… A colleague needs data, but he hasn't any basics of WarpScript, and the only tool he masters is Excel.
 So, he asked you to extract some GTS in a CSV file.

 OK.
 Fine.
 Just ask him the sampling period he wants, considering Excel limits.
 1s sampling rate for one month of data will output 2.6 million lines, Excel will suffer.

-Timeseries timestamps are rarely aligned.
+Time series timestamps are rarely aligned.
 That's all the purpose of a time series database like Warp 10.
-Timestamp is stored for each data.
+A timestamp is stored for each data.

 Lots of tools will regenerate a table to process this.
 Storing tables for time series is, of course, a huge memory waste.
 That is exactly what we are going to do for your colleague.
 Because tables were never designed to store multiple time series!

 First thing first, we need to align data.
 The BUCKETIZE framework will help you.
 The bucket span will be one minute.
 The last bucket will be the most recent timestamp (the max of LASTTICK of each series).
 The bucket count will depend on the first point (the min of FIRSTTICK of each series).